coditori/mymealy-challenge/README.md

 Please use technology of your choice:
 - If you are a web developer you can use: ReactJS/AngularJS/VueJS
-- And for mobile you can use Android/iOS/Flutter/ReactNative

 Data Source:
 	Take a look at the Binance API documentation link for more information about your source